-Some older kids may be used to taking COVID-19 tests at this stage in the pandemic.
-But for others it may be their first experience of doing them.
+Most older kids will be used to taking COVID-19 tests.
+But for younger children it may be their first experience of doing them.

 Rest assured they can be painless, and although they can irritate the nose a little, it’s mainly a case of distracting your child until they are done!

 You can make the testing process easier, if you are administering the test on your child yourself.
 Have everything ready before you get started with the test – they should come with detailed instructions.